 On November 27, 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures.
 This ASU provides additional guidance on reportable segment disclosures, including information on significant segment expenses and other items provided to the CODM by reportable segment and the title and position of the CODM.
 Additionally, annual segment disclosures currently reported under ASC 280 are now required for all interim periods.
 This standard is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-We are currently evaluating the impacts of the new standard.
+We are currently evaluating the impacts of the new standard. believe this standard will impact our disclosures but will not impact our consolidated financial statements.

 On December 14, 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740), Improvements to Income Tax Disclosures.
 This ASU expands the disclosures related to rate reconciliations by requiring entities to disclose items meeting a quantitative threshold and eight categories.
 The standard is effective for fiscal years beginning after December 15, 2024 with early adoption permitted.
-We do not believe that this standard will have a material effect on our consolidated financial statements or disclosures.
+We do not believe that this standard will have a material effect on impact our disclosures but will not impact our consolidated financial statements or disclosures. statements.